Create a Ticket

 1. Status field, leave set to New.

-Enterprise Service Management New Ticket status drop down menu
+Enterprise Service Management (ESM) New Ticket status drop down menu

-6. Click into the Primary Contact field and type either the UA Username, or Name of the person who is the ultimate customer.
+2. Click into the Requestor (aka Primary Contact) field and type either the UA Username, or Name of the person who is the ultimate customer.

-Enterprise Service Management New Ticket Primary Contact field
+Enterprise Service Management (ESM) New Ticket Requestor field

 Important

-The Primary Contact is the person for whom the work is being done for.
-For example, if an administrative assistant is calling in a service request to have their department head's workstation repaired, the Primary Contact in this case is the department head, not the administrative assistant that actually made the phone call.
+The Requestor is the person for whom the work is being done for.
+For example, if an administrative assistant is calling in a service request to have their department head's workstation repaired, the Requestor in this case is the department head, not the administrative assistant that actually made the phone call.
 In this example, the administrative assistant would be added as an Additional Contact(s).
 See below for adding Additional Contact(s).

 1. Select the correct person from the list of identities displayed.

-Enterprise Service Management New Ticket Primary Contact search result list example
+Enterprise Service Management (ESM) New Ticket Requestor search result list example

-7. After the Primary Contact has been added to the ticket, look to the right for the Recently Requested by <Name> box that appears.
+3. After the Requestor has been added to the ticket, look to the right for the Recently Requested by <Name> box that appears.
 Before continuing, verify that no existing ticket for the same request is already opened for the same person.

-Enterprise Service Management New Ticket review open tickets for requestor
+Enterprise Service Management (ESM) New Ticket review open tickets for requestor

-8. In the Primary Contacts Alternate Phone Number field enter any additional phone numbers, such as a cell phone, that can be used to to contact the individual.
+4. In the Phone Number for the requestor to be contacted at if necessary field enter any additional phone numbers, such as a cell phone, that can be used to to contact the individual.

-Enterprise Service Management New Ticket Primary Contact alternate phone number
+Enterprise Service Management (ESM) New Ticket Requestor alternate phone number

 • For employees: This is usually an optional field, as the person's UA issued telephone number is usually displayed under the Requestor block of information.
 If the employee does not have a phone number displayed beneath their name, make sure to enter a phone number in this field.